jordam/ezportify/README.md

 Make sure you are on a stable internet connection, I have not coded in any fancy error handling yet.

 This script is based on pyportify by rckclmbr https://github.com/rckclmbr/pyportify

+pyportify is based on the original portify by mauimauer https://github.com/mauimauer/portify

 Runs on windows!